| |

 “Our” chalet at Lankayan Island Dive Resort.
 You can see the vinegar stand on the little pole between the chalet and the palm tree.

 The “street” behind the chalets is a boardwalk, lit at night.
 It’s a shady, green stroll.
-The staff quarters are nearby: “inland,” but not far away, and we can hear some uproarious games of volleyball and football going on in the early evenings.
-A generator hums in the background, supplying electricity for the island.
+The staff quarters are nearby: “inland,” but not far away, and we could hear some uproarious games of volleyball and football going on in the early evenings.
+A generator hummed in the background, supplying electricity for the island.
 Other than that, the center of the island is just jungle: green and shady and cool.

 The boardwalk that runs behind the row of bungalows at Lankayan Island Resort.
 Photo courtesy of Albert Smith.